-If you’re not familiar with chicken adobo, it’s a traditional filipino dish made with just a few basic pantry staples including soy sauce, vinegar and peppercorns.
+It’s a traditional Filipino dish made with just a few basic pantry staples including soy sauce, vinegar, and peppercorns.

 The dish works best with bone-in, skin-on chicken thighs but you could definitely swap out for breasts.
 The skin and bones remove easily just before serving but keep the meat nice and tender throughout the long cook process.

-Sprinkle with bright scallions and serve on top of brown rice for a satisfying, protein-packed dinner that tastes nothing like health food.
+Sprinkle with bright scallions and serve on top of brown rice for a satisfying, protein-packed dinner that tastes nothing like healthy food.